Zugamifk/araci/README.md

 A grassy plain with rocky outcroppings and hills.

 #### Ruined Temple
 A large stone temple and surrounding buildings.
-Many hidden areas and destructible objects
+Many hidden areas and destructible objects.
+Masks line the walls, and most enemies also wear masks.
+Different masks give enemies different abilities.
+There are special shrines with masks throughout the temple, and if they are prayed at, enemies with that mask will be affected (killed? mask removed? cursed?)

 ## Enemies
 ### Kappa